Appendix: Config Format Reference

 - Regular links:

-links/{name} - Localisation links:
+links/{name}, where{name}is the config name. - Localisation links:

 Static and dynamic: Links without a declared data_source are static links, representing only a fixed node name (e.g. owner).
 Links with a declared data_source and/or prefix / from_* are dynamic links that can carry dynamic data (e.g. modifier:x, relations(x), var:x).